 There are plenty of natural ways to bring on labour.
 From eating pineapple to having sex, we've got lots of suggestions to hopefully get your contractions going.

 You’ve made it all the way through your pregnancy, and now is the time to give birth!
-But if you’re sick and tired of being the size of a house, you’ve gone past your due date and you can’t wait any longer to see your new baby, why not try some of these natural ways to bring on labour, to help speed things up?
+But if you’re sick and tired of being the size of a house, you’ve gone past your due date and you can’t wait any longer to see your new baby, why not try some of these natural ways on how to bring on labour, to help speed things up?

 These natural ways to induce labour aren’t scientifically proven, but have helped mums-to-be in the past.
 You shouldn’t even think about trying to induce labour unless you’ve gone full term or are overdue.
 The last few weeks of pregnancy are essential for your baby to learn to breathe on its own, so try to let them come out in their own time.

 To be extra safe, talk to your doctor or midwife before you try to induce labour with any of these methods, particularly if you’ve had any complications during your pregnancy.

 Both the gentle movement and the water is thought to be good for starting labour.
 In fact, it’s what the Duchess of Cambridge, Kate Middleton, did in the lead up to the birth of her second child, Charlotte.
 Of course, she does have the luxury of nipping to Buckingham Palace for the use of their pool, rather than having to waddle self-consciously through your local changing rooms.

 At 40 weeks pregnant, chances are you won’t be feeling especially sexy but getting intimate has been known to get labour started.
 Some studies say his semen can help to stimulate contractions or that the movement may get the uterus working and ready for labour.

 Note: Don’t have sex after your waters have broken because it can increase your risk of infection.

 Try our easy sex positions, for fun, bedroom ideas.